Severn House Publishers | 2018

 So, I hate to write a negative review, but I’m going to anyway because Ms. O’Connell was probably at least half prepared for it.
 I will say this though, I didn’t figure out the twist until just before it started to unfold.

-One point from Hufflepuff.
+One point from Hufflepuff, on a technicality.

 This book is presented as a twisted mystery.
 A bachelorette party ends with one friend murdered.
 But what category this really falls into is women’s fiction.
-There just happens to be a murdered friend, and her death is used as an excuse to explore myriad of personal issues.
+There just happens to be a murdered friend, and her death is used as an excuse to explore a myriad of personal issues.

 The first 150 pages of the book are chock-full of dramatized, personal background information on all the friends of the murdered woman, Angie.
 This was hella dense reading.
 It was clunky and obvious – information dumping with zero finesse.
 I found most of it was either unnecessary data that didn’t really progress the story forward, or information that would have been better suited seamlessly worked into dialogue or scenes that were progressing the story forward.
 And by that I mean, the mystery of who killed Angie.

 Instead, we get to read through relationship conversation/arguments, someone’s husband being gay, a bunch of people cheating, questioning an upcoming wedding and fretting over possibly being pregnant.
 And multiple scenes detailing overbearing, unloving rich parents that literally had nothing to do with the outcome of the story.
-Nor did these scenes resonate in such an emotional way that it hooked me or invested me in the characters’ lives.
+Nor did those scenes resonate in such an emotional way that it hooked me or invested me in the characters’ lives.

 When the book opened with Maggie waking up after her bachelorette party to a phone call from her friend saying, “I have terrible news!
 Angie has been murdered!” and Maggie replied something along the lines of, “That’s devastating, but I also have terrible news!
 I cheated!” – that’s when I knew something was very off with the tone of the book.